sampart/BreadcrumbsBundle/README.md

 }
 ```

-If you do not want generating url manually, you can easily to add breadcrumbs items
+If you do not want to generate a URL manually, you can easily add breadcrumb items
-passing only route name with required parameters using `addRouteItem()` and `prependRouteItem()` methods:
+passing only the route name with any required parameters, using the `addRouteItem()`
+and `prependRouteItem()` methods:

 ``` php
 public function yourAction()